-- Explore ancient Buddhist holy places such as Namo Buddha, “Homage to the Buddha”
+- Discover sacred Buddhist centres such as Namo Buddha «Homage to Buddha».

-- Discover the culture, traditions and way of life of Nepal
+- Discover culture, traditions and way of life of the Nepalese.

-- Be guided by the experience and expertise of Omalaya
+- Be guided by the experienced and expertise of Omalaya.

 You will arrive in Kathmandu and transfer to the hotel by minibus.
 This will be the first glimpse of the fascinating Nepalese cultural kaleidoscope of images and sounds, cows wandering in the streets, sadhus, rickshaws, temples, street merchants, women and children dressed in their colourful saris.
 Arrival at the hotel.